Speedwell, Bristol

 Speedwell is an area of east Bristol, Part of the Hillfields ward.
 It has a mixture of residential and industrial land.

 The 2014 population estimate of the population of Speedwell was 2,342.

-The one School in the area is Bristol Brunel Academy, previously known as Speedwell Technology College and Speedwell Secondary School.
+The one school in the area is Bristol Brunel Academy, previously known as Speedwell Technology College and Speedwell Secondary School.
 It was Bristol's first specialist school - a technology college since 1997.
-In 2007 the Academy moved into all-new purpose built buildings and the old school buildings were demolished.
+In 2007 the academy moved into all-new purpose built buildings and the old school buildings were demolished.

 History

 The Speedwell area had many small coal mines in the 19th century.
-In the 1970s some of these old workings had to be stabilised in the area of Speedwell secondary school.
+In the 1970s some of these old workings had to be stabilised in the area of Speedwell Secondary School.
 A goods only railway connected the collieries and the Peckett and Sons locomotive works (also known as the Atlas Locomotive Works) with the Midland railway at Kingswood junction.

-In the early 1970s, shortly after Avon county council was formed, approximately half of Speedwell secondary school burnt down, the school was partly rebuilt.
-A number of 'temporary' prefab houses, built in the housing shortage after the World War II, existed in the west side of the suburb into the 21st century.
+In the early 1970s, shortly after Avon county council was formed, approximately half of Speedwell Secondary School burned down.
+The school was partly rebuilt.

+A number of 'temporary' prefab houses, built in the housing shortage after World War II, existed in the west side of the suburb into the 21st century.

+Speedwell is the location of two of the three tower blocks located in the outer eastern suburbs of Bristol: Roegate house is an 11 story block of 83 flats built in the mid-1960s, and the other is the 10 story office block formerly used by Strachan & Henshaw.